the-sujit/IMDb_SQL_Analysis/readme.txt

 In this small assignment-cum-project I have performed basic analysis on the IMDb database.
-The work in this assignment was inspired by Database Systtem course in CMU taught by Dr. Andy Pavlo.
+The work in this assignment was inspired by Database System course in CMU taught by Dr. Andy Pavlo.
 The URL for the database is : https://15445.courses.cs.cmu.edu/fall2019/files/imdb-cmudb2019.db.gz after downloading and unzipping it.
 You can open the database in any SQLite3 browser and run the file "IMDbAnalysis.sql" from this repository.